 And the idea is that in these two days we come to some conclusions thinking and contemplating collectively, so that we can move ahead based on firm decisions, which will in turn get some work done.

-First printed in Osho – The Luminous Rebel, Vasant Joshi, PhD, Wisdom Tree, New Delhi, India
+This translation from Hindi appears in Osho – The Luminous Rebel, Vasant Joshi, PhD, Wisdom Tree, New Delhi, India